Skip to content

 • conditional expressions

-• (there are no while loops)
+• for-loop expressions (there are no while loops)

 (2/1 == 1) or (2/2 == 1) or (2/3 == 2)